 - B.A. from Kalamazoo College in Biology

-- Currently a third year student in the MGG PhD program
+- Currently a fourth year student in the MGG PhD program

 - NIH F31 3-year fellowship recipient: National Institute of Diabetes and Digestive and Kidney Diseases